 \subsection{RAG Architecture}

-RAG models combine the strengths of retrieval-based and generative language models to address issues like hallucinations and factual inaccuracies by integrating a retrieval mechanism to ground responses in relevant information \citep{lewis2020rag}.
+RAG models combine the strengths of retrieval-based and generative language models to address issues such as hallucinations and factual inaccuracies by integrating a retrieval mechanism that grounds responses in relevant information \citep{lewis2020rag}.

 I formally define the problem as follows.
 Let \(q\) represent the query, \(c\) the context information retrieved from external sources, and \(r\) the output sequence generated by the model.
-The architecture consists of two components: (i) a retriever \(p_\eta(c|q)\) with parameters \(\eta\), which selects a top-K set of documents \(k\) based on the query \(q\), and (ii) a generator \(p_\theta(r_i|q, c, r_{1:i-1})\), with parameters \(\theta\), which generates each token \(r_i\) conditioned on the query \(q\), retrieved context \(c\), and previously generated tokens \(r_{1:i-1}\).
+The architecture consists of two components: (i) a retriever \(p_\eta(c|q)\) with parameters \(\eta\), which selects a top-\(K\) set of documents \(k\) based on the query \(q\); and (ii) a generator \(p_\theta(r_i|q, c, r_{1:i-1})\), with parameters \(\theta\), which generates each token \(r_i\) conditioned on the query \(q\), the retrieved context \(c\), and previously generated tokens \(r_{1:i-1}\).

-This RAG-sequence approach ensures that the response remains consistent by using the same retrieved document to generate each token, maintaining coherence throughout the sequence.
-Here, \(N\) represents the length of the output sequence.
-This architecture is particularly advantageous for domains like healthcare, where factual accuracy is critical.
-By leveraging retrieval from medical documents, guidelines, or research articles, the RAG model ensures that responses are accurate, minimizing the risks associated with misinformation \citep{gao2023retrieval}.
-In this paper, I employ the retrieval and generation models separately and combine them for inference; the workflow is detailed in Section \ref{sec:experimentalsetup_hank}.
+This implementation follows the RAG-Sequence variant proposed by \citet{lewis2020rag}, in which a single retrieved context is used to generate the entire response.

+Unlike the RAG-Token approach, which may retrieve a different document for each generated token, the former maintains global coherence and is computationally more efficient.
+Given the goal of ensuring factual grounding and semantic consistency in healthcare-related question answering, this variant is particularly suitable for the present work.
+In this study, the retrieval and generation components are implemented separately and combined during inference; the complete workflow is described in Section~\ref{sec:experimentalsetup_hank}.